The Alter of Incense and Atonement

 Though the altar of incense was in many aspects similar to the altar of burnt offering (smaller in size and more expensive material), it was different in that on its “horns” the blood of “certain sin offerings” was touched (Leviticus 4:7, 18).

 About these “certain sin offerings,” Moses wrote, “You shall make an altar to burn incense on…” “And Aaron shall make atonement upon its horns once a year with the blood of the sin offering of atonement; once a year he shall make atonement upon it throughout your generations.
 It is most holy to the LORD” (Exodus 30:1, 10).

 But this did not make the alter of incense as an altar of atonement.
-The altar of incense was involved in atonement, only when the high priest sinned (Lev.
-4:3–12), or when the whole congregation committed sin “through ignorance” or did “somewhat against any of the commandments of the Lord” (Lev.
-4:13–21).
+The altar of incense was involved in atonement, only when the high priest sinned (Leviticus 4:3–12), or when the whole congregation committed sin “through ignorance” or did “somewhat against any of the commandments of the Lord” (Leviticus 4:13–21).

-Upon these occasions the high priest touched the blood of the sacrifice to the horns of the altar.
-In these two occurrences the altar of incense took the place of the altar of burnt offering, on which was sprinkled the blood of private sin offerings (Lev.
-4:22–35).
+Upon these occasions, the high priest touched the blood of the sacrifice to the horns of the altar.
+In these two occurrences the altar of incense took the place of the altar of burnt offering, on which was sprinkled the blood of private sin offerings (Leviticus 4:22–35).

 In His service,